Drug information provided by: IBM Micromedex

 While you are being treated with tacrolimus, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Tacrolimus may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 This medicine may increase your risk for developing a rare and serious virus infection with the BK polyoma virus.
 This virus may affect how your kidneys work and cause a transplanted kidney to fail.
-Check with your doctor right away if you are having more than one of these symptoms: bloody urine, decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.
+Check with your doctor right away if you have bloody urine, decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.

 This medicine may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
-Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, confusion, memory loss, difficulty speaking or understanding what others say, or weakness in the legs.
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, confusion, memory loss, difficulty speaking or understanding what others say, or weakness in the legs.

-This medicine may cause serious nervous system problems.
-Tell your doctor right away if you have the following symptoms while using this medicine: blurred vision, dizziness, headache, mental changes, seizures, high blood pressure, or a fast heartbeat.
+This medicine may cause serious brain or nerve problems (eg, posterior reversible encephalopathy syndrome).
+Tell your doctor right away if you have blurred vision, confusion, dizziness, headache, mental changes, seizures, high blood pressure, unusual drowsiness, tiredness, or weakness, or a fast heartbeat.

 Hyperkalemia (high potassium in the blood) may occur while you are using this medicine.
-Check with your doctor right away if you have abdominal or stomach pain, confusion, difficulty with breathing, an irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, or weakness or heaviness of the legs.
+Check with your doctor right away if you have confusion, difficulty with breathing, an irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, stomach pain, or weakness or heaviness of the legs.

 Tacrolimus may cause a condition called pure red cell aplasia (PRCA).
 This is a very rare condition where the body no longer makes red blood cells and the patient has severe anemia.
 Check with your doctor right away if you have a fever and sore throat, pale skin, unusual bleeding or bruising, or unusual tiredness or weakness.